Social Customer Service – Do it right from the beginning

-The example above could be categorized from the customer service perspective as soft messages — in other words, something that requires action but doesn’t necessarily require the classic back-end tools and processes available for the customer service.
+The example above could be categorised from the customer service perspective as soft messages — in other words, something that requires action but doesn’t necessarily require the classic back-end tools and processes available for customer service.
 Hard messages, on the other hand, are actual customer issues on products or services.
-These messages originate often on the brand’s own social channels, but can also originate on a customer’s own social media page.
-Resolving such issues requires classic customer service tools and processes, but also a tool that is able to facilitate the communication from the customer service tools directly to social media.
+These messages often originate on the brand’s own social channels but can also originate on a customer’s own social media page.
+Resolving such issues requires classic customer service tools and processes, but also a tool that is able to facilitate communication from the customer service tools directly to social media.

 Tools for Community Managers and Customer Service

-Salesforce Radian 6 offers state-of-the-art listening and analyzing capabilities.
+Salesforce Radian 6 offers state-of-the-art listening and analysing capabilities.
 It can deep dive into millions of websites and all those blogs and social channels you can imagine and make sense of all that if set up correctly.

 Social Studio, part of Salesforce Radian 6, is designed for the community managers to work with the soft messages and identify the hard messages that require further customer service involvement.
-It allows the community managers to manage the flow of conversation easily within an organized workspace, which has all social accounts linked.
-They can engage directly from the tool to the social channels such as Facebook, Twitter, Instagram, and LinkedIn.
+It allows the community managers to manage the flow of conversation easily within an organised workspace, which has all social accounts linked.
+They can engage directly from the tool to social channels such as Facebook, Twitter, Instagram, and LinkedIn.

 Whenever in the flow of posts & messages there is a traditional customer issue, a so-called hard message identified, such as broken products, community managers can forward those posts as a case to the customer service team working in Salesforce Service Cloud.
 They can enter into a dialogue with the customers on Facebook and Twitter directly within the Service Cloud.
 While waiting for the customer to respond from the Social Channel, the support agent can handle issues coming from other channels, all in the same view and system.
 From the customer perspective, however, it will look as if the service agents are present in the channel that they have chosen as their point of contact.